vichagas/vichagas/README.md

 <!-- Mensagem de Descrição -->
 <br>
 <div align="center">
-  <p> Sou Bacharel em Engenharia da Computação pela Universidade Federal do Amazonas (UFAM) 🎓
+  <p> Bachelor's degree in Computer Engineering from the Federal University of Amazonas (UFAM) 🎓 </p>
-  <p> Possuo experiência em <strong>Aprendizado de Máquina</strong>, <strong>IoT</strong>, <strong>Desenvolvimento Android</strong> e em <strong>Desenvolvimento de Jogos 2D e 3D</strong>. 📝
+  <p> Experience in <strong>2D and 3D Game Development</strong> for Android and PC, with a focus on <strong>Audio and Music Production</strong> 📝 </p>
-  <p> Participei da <strong>Residência em Jogos</strong> no <a href="https://www.eldorado.org.br/unidade/manaus-am/"> Instituto ELDORADO</a>.
-Lá contamos com uma equipe de 19 pessoas, entre desenvolvedores e designers, e em menos de 3 meses conseguimos entregar um jogo mobile 3D utilizando tecnologias como C#, Git, Unity e Atlassian 🎮
+  <p> Participation in the <strong>Game Residency</strong> at the <a href="https://www.eldorado.org.br/unidade/manaus-am/">Eldorado Institute</a>.
+There, we had a team of 19 people, including developers and designers, and in less than 3 months we managed to deliver a 3D mobile game using technologies such as C#, Git, Unity, and Atlassian 🎮 </p>
-  <p> Busco oportunidades para aplicar minhas habilidades em inovações no setor de tecnologia e de games! 💻
+  <p> Looking for opportunities to apply my skills! 💻 </p>
 </div>

 <!-- Ícone do meu Octocat -->